-• Over a period of 6 years from 2012 to 2018 the District experienced a decline of \$15M in its total taxable assessment.
-Five years later, in 2023, the District's tax base has only now recovered to the level it was at in 2012.
-Despite continued commercial, industrial and residential growth, the recovery is slow, due to the rising number of successful assessment appeals filed by large commercial and industrial tax payers.
+- Over a period of 6 years from 2012 to 2018 the District experienced a decline of \$15M in its total taxable assessment.
+Six years later, in 2024, the District's tax base has recovered to the level it was at in 2012.
+Despite continued commercial, industrial and residential growth, the recovery continues to be slow, due to the rising number of successful assessment appeals filed by large commercial and industrial tax payers.
 There are numerous assessments currently under appeal which could result in future reductions to the District's taxable assessment.
-Conversely, the District currently has (4) commercial properties in an approved tax abatement program (LERTA).
-The total anticipated increase in assessed value for these (4) properties will be approximately \$26,099,400 over the next 7 to 10 years.
+Conversely, the District currently has five (5) commercial properties in an approved tax abatement program (LERTA).
+The total anticipated increase in assessed value for these five properties will be approximately \$23M over the next six to nine years. - All District Collective Bargaining Agreements and Administrative Contracts are in the second year of a five (5) year term.
+All four (4) contracts are effective through June 30, 2028. - Muhlenberg School District is a member of the Berks County Health Trust Consortium that contracts for employee medical insurance coverage plans.
+The Consortium changed to a self-funded program which became effective July 1, 2012.
+Approved premium increases for the years ended June 30, 2024, June 30, 2023 and June 30, 2022, were 8.75%, 1.50%, 0.00%, respectively.
+The approved rate increase for fiscal year 2024-25 was 12.00%. - The cost of special education services continues to increase at a concerning rate.
+Over the last (6) years, District special education expenditures have increased \$4.66 million or 57.2%.
+During that same time the State and Federal share of these costs has increased \$1.45 million.
+The increase in State and Federal funding represents only 31.2% of the total increase in costs.
+This shortfall in funding for the special education mandate from State and Federal sources means these increases must be funded primarily by locally generated revenue, including real estate taxes.